 To compensate in some measure for the ordeal which I had experienced, I decided to make an overland journey from Port Elizabeth to Cape Town in order to see something of the interior of Africa.

 Contemporary Local Actions

-This sinking also involved the actions of the local inhabitants especially the actions of a local farmer from Bushy Park, Henry Lovemore.
-The loss of the Zeepaard was equally distressing to the Cape Government, as is evident from contemporary reports and letters of its officials, and extracts from these may be of interest as additional background to the story.
+This saga involved the generous actions of the local inhabitants especially a local farmer from Bushy Park, Henry Lovemore.
+The loss of the Zeepaard was equally distressing to the Cape Government, as is evident from contemporaneous reports and letters of its officials, and extracts from these may be of interest as additional background to the story.

-On Thursday, 3 April, the day after his visit to the wreck site, Lt.
+On Thursday, 3rd April, the day after his visit to the wreck site, Lt.
 Col. Cuyler wrote to Captain Evatt.
 “I have ordered Field Cornet Kok [J.J.
 Kok, the field cornet for Zwartkops Rivier, who lived on a farm near to Bushy Park] to go to Mr Lovemore and see what number of wagons may be required to bring the unfortunate crew to this Bay.”
-It would that the survivors were at Bushy Park for about a week before being able to move into Port Elizabeth.
-No mention was made in correspondence as to how 160-plus people were to be fed and supplied with necessities but probably those camped on the salvaged quantities of salted meat and other preserved foods from the wrecked frigate.
+It would seem that the survivors were at Bushy Park for about a week before being able to move into Port Elizabeth.
+No mention was made in correspondence as to how 160-plus people were to be fed and supplied with necessities but probably those not accommodated by the Lovemores survived by and large on the salvaged quantities of salted meat and other preserved foods from the wrecked frigate.

 Comment by Theunissen on Port Elizabeth

 Port Elizabeth under the name of Algoa Bay had already been established under the Dutch Government, but this establishment obtained its present name under the British government.

 Besides the officials, our hosts and three or four merchants, the population is poor.
 A tailor, who charged me three times his [normal] rate, admitted that poverty forced him to take the opportunity to do so.
 These and other similar observations made me lament the fate of these unfortunates.